Panko Shrimp

 Watch the Panko Shrimp Recipe Video Below!

-For this recipe, I would recommend the largest shrimp you can buy.
+For Panko Shrimp, I would recommend the largest shrimp you can buy.
 In the United States, shrimp are typically sold by the pound.
 I used U-12 shrimp for this recipe (12 shrimp per pound), and had amazing results!
-If you can’t find shrimp this large in your area, U-16 size shrimp will work for this recipe too.
+If you can’t find shrimp this large in your area, U-16 size shrimp will work for Panko Shrimp too.

 Ingredients for Panko Shrimp

-This recipe is very straightforward and simple, only requiring a few ingredients!
+This recipe for Panko Shrimp is very straightforward and simple, only requiring a few ingredients!
 Here is what you’ll need:

 • Salt